fflewddur/tophat/README.md

 `yarn lint:fix`: Fix common problems found by ESLint.
 `yarn format`: Run Prettier to keep the project's coding style consistent.

-To keep the code format consistent, please use run `yarn lint` and `yarn format` before submitting a PR.
+To keep the code format consistent, please use run `yarn lint && yarn format` before submitting a PR.
 If you use VS Code, I recommend installing the ESLint and Prettier extensions to automatically run these tools for you.

 ### Useful development commands